Saul Elbein, Business Insider, and the Smearing of Animal Rights Activists

 You can learn more about Wayne’s case against Smithfield here.

 When Saul Elbein was pitched on this story, he was interested in Smithfield’s efforts to repress Wayne, an animal cruelty investigator, and Brad Johnson, one of their of their own farmers.
 The corrupted character in the story was clear: Smithfield Foods, the largest “pork” producer in the world.
 But as Wayne’s fight against Smithfield drew increasing attention, including from notable journalists, Elbein lost his unique story.
 His solution?
 Create a new one.

 Hsiung writes, “Saul Elbein’s behavior has not only been deeply disturbing; it is indicative of a darker trend in American media.
 The pursuit of profit now overwhelms the pursuit of truth.
 And all the journalistic safeguards that used to be in place — don’t engage in personally problematic behavior with your sources; don’t pay your sources, or ask for payment from them; and don’t lie — are being thrown out the window.”

-Read the full story on Medium: How drugs and money corrupted the story of a pig farmer who was prosecuted for saving his pigs.
+Read the full story: How drugs and money corrupted the story of a pig farmer who was prosecuted for saving his pigs.